bbux-dev/datacraft/docs/source/usage.rst

 Generating Records
 ------------------

-Many times we will want to generate some kind of record with more than one field in it.
+Most records that a system deals with will contain more than one field.
 A common format for generating records is to output them as JSON.
 There is a ``--format`` flag that supports multiple output formats.
 If we modify our example above to the following:

 .. code-block:: json